-As noted above, we have entered into agreements with various vendors, and such agreements with two of our vendors are structured as "take or pay" contracts, that specify future quantities and pricing of products to be supplied.
+As noted above, we have entered into agreements with various vendors, some of which are structured as "take or pay" contracts, that specify future quantities and pricing of products to be supplied.
 Certain agreements also provide for penalties or forfeiture of advanced deposits in the event we terminate the arrangements.
 Under certain agreements, we were required to make prepayments to the vendors over the terms of the arrangements.
-As of December 29, 2019 and December 30, 2018, advances to suppliers totaled \$121.4 million and \$171.5 million, respectively, of which \$107.4 million and \$37.8 million are classified as "Advances to suppliers, current portion" in our Combined Balance Sheets.
-One supplier accounted for 99.6% of total advances to suppliers as of December 29, 2019.
+As of December 30, 2018, advances to suppliers totaled \$171.5 million of which \$37.8 million is classified as Advances to suppliers, current portion in our Combined Balance Sheet.
+One supplier accounted for 99.6% of total advances to suppliers as of December 30, 2018.